- Hits: 1369

 The minimum starting wage for a solicitor apprentice with Cohen Davis is £15,000 per annum.
 The actual amount a solicitor apprentice may earn with the firm would depend on the circumstances, the age and the qualifications of the apprentice.
 The wage increases regularly as the apprentice progresses with his or her learning and work.

-The Cohen Davis solicitor apprenticeship scheme is available in Essex, at our Waltham Abbey office and is a 6 year level 7 programme.
+We have started to accept applications for solicitor apprenticeship commencing in September 2022.
+The Cohen Davis' solicitor apprenticeship scheme is available in Essex, at our Waltham Abbey office and is a 6 year level 7 programme.
 During the course of your solicitor apprenticeship, you will gain an LLB (Hons) in Legal Practice from BPP University Law School (BPP) and qualify as a solicitor.

 All of your tuition fees will be paid by both the government and by the law firm and you will earn a salary while you are training.
 The solicitor apprenticeship scheme, will involve practical work-based learning with formal academic study at the BPP in London.

 The degree that you will be awarded is a fully recognised law degree, whilst the experience that you will gain will be invaluable experience in an internationally leading internet and social media law firm.
 This is a unique opportunity to become a fully qualified solicitor in one of the most sought after areas of law, which involves internet, media and technology, and areas of law which are practiced all over the world.